-That's where engagement comes in.
+But brand posts with natural engagement can sometimes defeat these algorithms.
 There are a few factors that influence a post's ranking on the Instagram feed, and the number of likes and comments a post achieves is one of them.
 Here's what matters when it comes to ranking on an Instagram user's feed:

 - The number of Likes and comments a post has

 - If that user has interacted with your content in the past

 If your organic Instagram posts get engagement from your followers, it creates a positive feedback loop: the more people like and comment on a post, the greater likelihood it will appear on the Explore tab, where users who don't already follow you can check out your popular content.

 Before we jump into strategies for attracting more comments, there are a few things you need to do:

 Make sure new followers can find your content by opening your account.
 Navigate to your profile, tap the Settings gear icon in the upper right-hand corner, and toggle the Private Account button to the Off position.

 Turn on push notifications so you can quickly reply to or like your followers' comments.
 Remember, the more users interact with your account, the higher on their feeds your content will appear.